Farama-Foundation/PettingZoo/docs/classic.md

 #### Legal Moves

-The legal moves available for each agent, found in `env.infos`, are updated after each step.
+The legal moves available for each agent, found in `env.infos[agent]['legal_moves']`, are updated after each step.
+Taking an illegal move ends the game with a reward of -1 for the illegally moving agent and a reward of 0 for all other agents

 #### Rewards